 The Pregnancy Diaries

 I found out I was pregnant at three in the morning after the Spring Equinox Witches’ Market.
-Spring still felt very far away, I was still in my big Canadian coat, still wearing rubber gloves under my winter cycling gloves to break the wind, which the man in the Leith Walk bike shop taught me to do.
+Spring still felt very far away, I was still in my big Canadian coat, and still wearing rubber gloves under my winter cycling gloves to break the wind, which the man in the Leith Walk bike shop taught me to do.
 Before I accepted the new job in Edinburgh, my husband and I talked endlessly about the weather.
 Was it really as bad as we imagined?
 Could we really live up there?

 We had arrived in January, and ever since, winter had felt like a permanent state of being.
 But at least now there were daffodils everywhere, and the Witches’ Market was selling them in overpriced bunches, next to rosemary oil candles dedicated to Ostara.
 I bought a bunch of daffodils in Lidl for half the price, and set them on the kitchen table.